SUPPLEMENTAL MATERIALS FOR THIRTEEN DAYS

 In contrast to the way in which President Kennedy reached out to a broad array of advisors for help in making decisions in the crisis, Chairman Khrushchev had very few advisors.
 He viewed the members of the Presidium, which would have provided the most experienced and logical pool of advisors, as political adversaries.
 For more on Khrushchev and the fact that he conceived of the policy and extended the crisis to attempt to obtain more leverage against the U.S., see discussion below.

 President Kennedy and Khrushchev had spent a considerable amount of time together in Geneva.
 Kennedy was appalled at Khrushchev's ruthlessness and barbarity.
-The Kennedy Tapes page xlvi.
+(Source: The Kennedy Tapes, page xlvi.)
 As it turned out, when faced with the probability that his ploy in Cuba would lead to nuclear war, and given an out by the U.S., Khrushchev acted in a civilized manner and withdrew the missiles.

 IN PRESIDENT KENNEDY'S OWN WORDS

 President Kennedy secretly made tapes of some of the meetings of the Excomm.
-On one meeting he stated:
+In one meeting he stated:

 Last month I said we weren't going to [allow offensive missiles on the island of Cuba].
 I should have said that we don't care.
 But when we said we're not going to [allow missiles in Cuba] and then they go ahead and do it, and then we do nothing, then I would think that our risks increase.

 Early in the crisis, on October 19, 1962, President Kennedy summarized the situation to the Joint Chiefs of Staff as follows: